MobileDevStar/EzWallet_Android/README.md

 # EzWallet_Android
-This is an app to load FileMaker WebDirect Page with saving username and password
+This is an app to show wallet pages by FileMaker WebDirect Page

 ---